 Who organises Open Jewish Homes?

-The Jewish Historical Museum organised in 2012 the first edition of Open Jewish Homes in Amsterdam.
+The Jewish Cultural Quarter organised in 2012 the first edition of Open Jewish Homes in Amsterdam.
 Since then local work groups have been organising Open Jewish Homes in various other cities in the country as well.
 Everyone is free to initiate Open Jewish Homes in his or her place of residence.
-You find how to deal with the organisation here.
+You find how to set up the organisation here.

 Why commemorating in the way Open Jewish Homes does?